.png)

-WHO IS A RETINA SPECIALIST?
+WHAT IS A RETINA SPECIALIST?

-About Your Retina Specialist: Rashmi Kapur MD
+About Your Retina Specialist: Rashmi Kapur, MD

 Dr.Kapur has been practicing as a full-time Retina Specialist in the Elgin area since 2011 and has tremendous experience with treating a variety of retinal pathologies.